S-Aliu/be-well-ness/README.md

 4.) select the SRC folder

-5.) go to a site (not the chrome extensions or Shrome webstore sites)
+5.) go to a site (not the chrome extensions or Chrome webstore sites)

 6.)
 Enjoy using the extension!

-TIP: allow this extension to access websites ON CLICK (go to details to specify) this way you wnt be flooded with alerts.
+TIP: allow this extension to access websites ON CLICK (go to details to specify) this way you want be flooded with alerts.